 Solving actual problems is a multi-step process

-After using your engagement survey to identify problems, it's time to start crafting solutions to build that employee engagement strategy.
+After using your engagement survey to identify problems, as well as looking at cross-sections, contextualizing your data, and brainstorming solutions, it's time to start crafting that employee engagement strategy.

 Most problems in your company cannot be solved with one shrewd move.
 Understanding how long it will take to solve a problem, and what the impact will be on your company's resources, can help you craft a more efficient strategy.